Skip to main content

 Elevator Contractor$4,000

-DC requires both the business entity AND the Designated Individual (Master) to be bonded.
-This means you may need to purchase two bonds - one for your company and one for the individual license holder.
-This provides maximum consumer protection in the District.
+DC requires both the business entity AND the Designated Individual (Master) to maintain separate bonds.
+You may need to purchase two bonds -- one for your company and one for the individual license holder.

 $25,000 Home Improvement